-Enzymes Media Positive reactions as well as phenol red (pH indica- Carbohydrate fermentation: Fermentation of the carbohy- tor) and peptones.
-TSI slants also drates into acid end-products will result in a yellow color. contain sodium thiosulfate and If glucose alone is fermented the slant becomes yellow, ferrous sulfate (Fig. 6.3) the butt stays red.
+Enzymes Media Positive reactions Carbohydrate fermentation: Fermentation of the carbohy- drates into acid end-products will result in a yellow color.
+If glucose alone is fermented the slant becomes yellow, ferrous sulfate (Fig. 6.3) the butt stays red.
 If lactose is fermented the butt becomes yellow.
 Gas production.
 Production of gas (primarily CO 2) during fermentation can be determined by observing the tube for bubbles or cracks.
 Hydrogen sulfide production.
-If the microorganism pro- duces hydrogen sulfide, it will utilize the sodium thiosulfate as a substrate, producing H_2S which reacts with the ferrous sulfate to cause a black precipitate Utilization of sugars results in acid or acid plus gas produc- tion.
+If the microorganism produces hydrogen sulfide, it will utilize the sodium thiosulfate as a substrate, producing H 2 S which reacts with the ferrous sulfate to cause a black precipitate Liquid or semisolid media with Utilization of sugars results in acid or acid plus gas produc- one type of sugar and indicator of tion.
 Acidification of media is detected by pH indicator which changes its color.
-In case of gas production it is $/.2\pm0.2$.
-For detection of gas accumulated in vacuole and seen as bubbles, in semisolid media gas leads to holes in media or bubbles liquid media Duotaaraa metabolism enzymes Proteases Organisms which produce protease and are able to hydro- lyze casein will show zone of clearing around the growth of protein the microorganism (Fig. 6.2) Coagulated serum (like gel) Organisms which produce protease will cause the coagula- Coagulated Seruin (like gel) ted serum to liquefy Tubes with gelatin gel which is Some microorganisms possess an enzyme called gelatinase , a protein produced by the hydroly- which breaks down gelatin into amino acids.
-Organisms sis of collagen which hydrolyze gelatin (Proteus vulgaris , Bacillus anthra - sis of contagen cis) will cause the gelatin to liquefy Amino aci d metabolism enzymes Deamina- The deamination of the amino acids will cause the NH 2 ses production alkalifying media and resulting in color shift of justed to 7.2 ± 0.2 .
-These tests are pH indicator used primarily with Gram-negative rods Decarbo- Media with one of the amino acids The decarboxylation of the amino acids lysine, ornithine, xylases (lysine, ornithine and arginine) and and arginine is detected by the effect of the amino products indicator of pH; pH of media are on the pH of the reaction mixture adjusted to 7.2 ± 0.2 .
-These tests are used primarily with Gram-negative rods Indol The presence of indole in a culture grown in a medium conproduction taining tryptophan can be readily demonstrated by the for- mation of a red colored indicator paper.
-If indole is present, it combines with the oxalic acid on the surface of indicator or medium with tryptophan and paper to produce a pink-red color indicator paper with oxalic acid Custoina fixed under the cap of the tube Once U.S. is produced it combines with the formous arrive Cysteine Once H_2S is produced, it combines with the ferrous ammo- nium sulfate forming on insoluble black formula sulfide desul- when amino acids containing sul- nium sulfate, forming an insoluble, black ferrous sulfide furase fur are metabolized by microor- ganisms.
-If the medium contains metallic ions, such as lead, bis- 1411011 muth, or iron, the hydrogen sulfide formed during growth combines rormed during growin comones
+In case of gas production it is accumulated in vacuole and seen as bubbles, in semisolid production a vacuole is added to liquid media media gas leads to holes in media or bubbles Protein : metabolism enzymes Proteases Organisms which produce protease and are able to hydrolyze casein will show zone of clearing around the growth of protein the microorganism (Fig. 6.2) Coagulated serum (like gel) Organisms which produce protease will cause the coagula- ted serum to liquefy Tubes with gelatin gel, which is Some microorganisms possess an enzyme called gelatinase , a protein produced by the hydroly- sis of collagen which hydrolyze gelatin (Proteus vulgaris, Bacillus anthra- cis) will cause the gelatin to liquefy Amino aci d metabolism enzymes Deamina- Media with amino acids and indi- The deamination of the amino acids will cause the NH 2 ses cator of pH; pH of media are ad- production alkalifying media and resulting in color shift of justed to 7.2±0.2.
+These tests are pH indicator used primarily with Gram-negative rods Decarbo- Media with one of the amino acids The decarboxylation of the amino acids lysine, ornithine, xylases and arginine is detected by the effect of the amino products indicator of pH; pH of media are adjusted to 7.2±0.2.
+These tests are • used primarily with Gram-negative rods Indol Indole is a by-product of the The presence of indole in a culture grown in a medium conproduction metabolic breakdown of the amino taining tryptophan can be readily demonstrated by the for- mation of a red colored indicator paper.
+If indole is present, microorganisms.
+Nutrient bullion it combines with the oxalic acid on the surface of indicator or medium with tryptophan and paper to produce a pink-red color indicator paper with oxalic acid fixed under the cap of the tube Cysteine Hydrogen sulfide is produced Once H 2 S is produced, it combines with the ferrous ammodesul- nium sulfate, forming an insoluble, black ferrous sulfide furase fur are metabolized by microor- precipitate that can be seen along the line of the stab inocu- ganisms.
+If the medium contains lation metallic ions, such as lead, bis- muth, or iron, the hydrogen sulfide formed during growth combines